WEC-Sim/WEC-Sim/docs_new/user/workflow.rst

 and defining any user specified properties for each object.
 Specifically, the input file requires initialization and definition of the simulation and wave classes, at least one instance of the body class, and at least one instance of the constraint or PTO classes.
-For details about WEC-Sim's objects and available properties for each object, refer to the :ref:`user-code-structure-objects` section.
+For details about WEC-Sim's classes and available properties for each, refer to the :ref:`user-code-structure-classes` section.

 An example WEC-Sim input file is shown below for the OSWEC.
 Additional examples are provided in the :ref:`user-tutorials` section.
 WEC-Sim is an object oriented code and the input file reflects this by instantiating the WEC-Sim classes to create objects that are tied to the Simulink library.

-The WEC-Sim input file (``wecSimInputFile.m``) for the OSWEC initializes and specifies properties for the simulation, body, constraint and pto classes.
+The WEC-Sim input file (``wecSimInputFile.m``) for the OSWEC example (``WEC-Sim/examples/OSWEC/``) initializes and specifies properties for the simulation, body, constraint and pto classes.

 .. literalinclude:: ../../tutorials/OSWEC/OSWEC_wecSimInputFile.m